Nausea is an unpleasant feeling of needing to vomit. People also may feel dizziness, vague discomfort in the abdomen, and an unwillingness to eat.

 People who are unconscious or only partly conscious can inhale their vomitus.
 The acid in the vomitus can severely irritate the lungs.

-Vomiting greatly increases pressure within the esophagus, and severe vomiting can tear the lining of the esophagus (see Injury to the Esophagus Esophageal Laceration (Mallory-Weiss Syndrome) An esophageal laceration (Mallory-Weiss syndrome) is a tear that does not penetrate the wall of the esophagus.
+Vomiting greatly increases pressure within the esophagus, and severe vomiting can tear the lining of the esophagus (see Injury to the Esophagus Mallory-Weiss Syndrome Mallory-Weiss syndrome is a superficial tear (laceration) of the tissue where the lower esophagus and the upper part of the stomach meet.
 The tear can be caused by forceful vomiting.
-Symptoms include blood in vomit.
-The... read more ).
+Symptoms... read more ).
 A small tear causes pain and sometimes bleeding, but a large tear can be fatal.

 Because people lose water and minerals (electrolytes) in vomitus, severe vomiting can cause dehydration Dehydration Dehydration is a deficiency of water in the body.
 Vomiting, diarrhea, excessive sweating, burns, kidney failure, and use of diuretics may cause dehydration.
-People feel thirsty, and as dehydration... read more and electrolyte abnormalities Overview of Electrolytes Well over half of the body's weight is made up of water.
-Doctors think about the body's water as being restricted to various spaces, called fluid compartments.
-The three main compartments are... read more .
+People feel thirsty, and as dehydration... read more and electrolyte abnormalities Overview of Electrolytes More than half of a person's body weight is water.
+Doctors think about water in the body as being restricted to various spaces, called fluid compartments.
+The three main compartments are Fluid... read more .
 Newborns and infants are particularly susceptible to these complications.